-Amino acids are the building blocks of muscle, body tissue, the immune system and hormones in the body (among other things).
+Excellent Amino Acid Profile Amino acids are the building blocks of muscle, body tissue, the immune system and hormones in the body (among other things).
 Rice protein contains all essential amino acids, that is amino acids that cannot be synthesized within the human body, thus need to be supplied by the diet.
 As a grain-derived protein, rice protein is especially high in cystine and methionine.
-Despite differences in the amino acid profile to other protein sources, rice protein has been clinically shown as good as whey at building muscle, strength & aiding in exercise recovery.
+Despite differences in the amino acid profile to other protein sources, rice protein has been clinically shown as good as whey at building and supporting muscle mass, strength and aiding in exercise recovery.

-Proteins have a “thermic” effect, meaning that they create heat in the body through the process of digestion.
-Since proteins take a lot of energy to digest, you burn more calories after eating a meal high in protein.
-So building a weight loss strategy around lean sources of protein like brown rice powder makes nutritional sense.
+Thermic Effect of Protein Proteins have a “thermic” effect, meaning that they create heat in the body through the process of digestion.
+In fact, protein increases your metabolic rate by 15–30%, compared to 5–10% for carbs and 0–3% for fats.
+With protein having the highest thermic effect, digestion burns more calories than normal with a meal high in protein.
+So building a weight loss strategy around lean sources of protein like brown rice protein makes nutritional sense.

-Rice protein can be used in either hot or cold recipes.
+Cooking with Rice Protein Rice protein can be used in either hot or cold recipes.
 Heat will not destroy the protein, it simply denatures the protein, which means the chemical structure changes (like when eggs turn solid as they are cooked).
 As long as what you are cooking/baking is not burned or overcooked, the protein is still usable by the body.
 So feel free to add rice protein to your next batch of muffins or vegetarian casseroles, or click below for more recipe ideas!